Best Protein Powders for GLP-1 Users (2026)

 Our Verdict

 The single best protein option for GLP-1 users who struggle to eat enough whole food.
-At 42g per bottle with zero prep, it solves the hardest problem of high-protein eating on a suppressed appetite.
+At 42g per bottle with zero prep, it solves the hardest problem of high-protein eating on a suppressed appetite, so you hit 100g of protein daily even on days when food is the last thing you want, so the weight you lose on semaglutide stays lost because you kept the muscle.

 #2